THE EVIDENCE www.evidencejournals.com

 To view Article

-Acculturation, readiness to change, and body mass index among African American Women: A community-based Study from Florida, United States
+Acculturation, readiness to change, and body mass index among African American women: a community-based Study from Florida, United States

 Fern J Webb1, Kavita Batra2*, Jagdish Khubchandani3, Srikanta Banerjee4, Joyce Ballsberry5